gostnort/FlightCheckPy/resources/requirement_details.md

 - **Database Operations**: Robust error handling for all database operations
 - **User Feedback**: Clear error messages and recovery suggestions
 - **Data Consistency**: Automatic maintenance of missing numbers table

+### File Management and Cleanup
+- **Automatic File Cleanup**: Uploaded files are automatically deleted when navigating away from the Database Management page
+- **Session State Tracking**: File paths are tracked in session state for proper cleanup management
+- **Navigation-Based Cleanup**: Files are cleaned up when users switch to other pages or tabs
+- **Logout Cleanup**: All uploaded files are cleaned up when users log out
+- **Error-Safe Cleanup**: File deletion operations are wrapped in try-catch blocks to prevent errors
+- **Memory Management**: Prevents accumulation of temporary files in the system